hazelcast/hazelcast-cpp-client/README.md

 #### 7.8.2.5.
 Near Cache Invalidation

-Invalidation is the process of removing an entry from the Near Cache when its value is updated or it is removed from the original data structure (to prevent stale reads).
+Invalidation is the process of removing an entry from the Near Cache when its value is updated or it is removed from the original map (to prevent stale reads).
 See the [Near Cache Invalidation section](https://docs.hazelcast.org/docs/latest/manual/html-single/#near-cache-invalidation) in the Hazelcast IMDG Reference Manual.

 ## 7.9.
 Monitoring and Logging